Disease Guide ·Dental Disease ·2026

 6Can I brush my cat's teeth at home?

-You can, though many cats resist it.
-Start slowly with finger brushing and cat-specific enzymatic toothpaste (never human toothpaste).
-Daily brushing is ideal, but even a few times a week helps.
-Dental treats, water additives, and prescription dental diets are alternatives if brushing isn't possible.
-Home care slows disease progression but doesn't replace professional cleanings.
+Yes, though many resist.
+Start with finger brushing and enzymatic cat toothpaste (never human).
+Daily is ideal; a few times weekly helps.
+Dental treats, water additives, and prescription diets are alternatives.
+Home care slows disease but doesn't replace cleanings.

 7Does pet insurance cover cat dental work?

-Most accident-and-illness policies cover dental disease treatment like extractions and oral surgery if the condition develops after enrollment.
-However, routine preventive cleanings are typically excluded unless you add a dental wellness rider.
-Pre-existing dental issues noted before enrollment are excluded.
-Enroll your cat young, before any dental notes appear in the medical record.
+Most policies cover dental treatment (extractions, surgery) if disease develops after enrollment.
+Routine cleanings are excluded unless you add a wellness rider.
+Pre-existing issues are excluded.
+Enroll young, before dental notes appear in records.

 Marcel Janik, founder of RealVetCost